2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/lookup-dnn.md

 [!include[](~/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .lookup-sources { visibility: visible; } </style>

-DNN has various LookUps built in, which won't be available on Oqtane:
+Dnn has various LookUps built in, which won't be available on Oqtane:

 1. `Portal` - Everything about the current Portal
 1. `Tab` - information about the current Page